 The population dropped in the 1930s, but Erick persevered with six cotton gins, an ice factory, and entrepreneurs manufacturing salt from the nearby salt springs.
 At this time, there were 22 teachers in the schools who were serving 956 students.

 In the early 1940s, several motor courts and other Route 66 services began to appear, including the DeLuxe Courts, and later, the Erick Court and Trailer Park, the Elms Garage, several restaurants, and gas stations.
 During this time, the town continued as an agricultural support center, and a mattress factory also came to the town.
 Jack Rittenhouse, in his 1946 Guidebook To Highway 66, would say of Erick: “U.S. 66 crosses the one main street of the town, which is the first town you encounter, going west, which has any of the ‘true’ western look, with its wide, sun-baked street, frequent horsemen, occasional sidewalk awning, and similar touches.”
 In the meantime, the Chamber of Commerce printed a circular proclaiming Erick as “not a war spoiled town or just another boom town but, a town with a half-century of service.”

-Though the town prospered in the post-war travel along Route 66, it was in the 1940’s that it began to decline.
-In 1940 Erick had a population of 1,591 and by 1970, it had been reduced to 1,285.
-The town suffered yet another blow when the four lane section of Route 66 from Sayre to Erick were the last in Oklahoma to be bypassed by I-40, in 1975.
+Though the town prospered in the post-war travel along Route 66, it was in the 1940s that it began to decline.
+In 1940 Erick had a population of 1,591, and by 1970, it had been reduced to 1,285.
+The town suffered yet another blow when the four-lane section of Route 66 from Sayre to Erick was the last in Oklahoma to be bypassed by I-40 in 1975.